MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10createfont.md

-﻿---
+---
-Description: 'Creates a font object for a device and font.Note  Instead of using this function, we recommend that you use DirectWrite and the DirectXTK library, SpriteFont class.' ms.assetid: 'a0dd02f1-c512-46d3-9e83-a785ac3ad7ee'
+Description: Creates a font object for a device and font.Note  Instead of using this function, we recommend that you use DirectWrite and the DirectXTK library, SpriteFont class. ms.assetid: a0dd02f1-c512-46d3-9e83-a785ac3ad7ee
 title: D3DX10CreateFont function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX10CreateFont function